-The value created by data can fundamentally influence key areas of your business, from enabling, optimizing and steering key functions.
+The value created by data can fundamentally influence key areas of your business, from enabling, optimising and steering key functions.

 What is the state of the data initiatives today?